netdata/netdata/docs/guides/monitor/stop-notifications-alarms.md

  to: silent
 ```

-Use `killall -USR2 netdata` to reload your health configuration and ensure you get no more notifications about that
+Use one of the available [methods](/health/QUICKSTART.md#reload-health-configuration) to reload your health configuration
-alarm.
+ and ensure you get no more notifications about that alarm**.

 You can add `to: silent` to any alarm you'd rather not bother you with notifications.